-The Craftsman m310 is a 21-inch, gas-powered mower with an optional self-propel function you can engage when you want to power the wheels directly from the engine.
+This Craftsman m310 review is going to present you with all the details of this 21-inch, gas-powered mower with an optional self-propel function.
+Thanks to it, you can engage when you want to power the wheels directly from the engine.

 This review will give you essential information about how this mower works, what kind of mowing situations it can handle, and what verified buyers and other reviewers say about it.